 Tenthredo mesomelas (11mm) has plenty of green marking.
 Larvae feed nocturnally on buttercup among various plants.
 Tenthredo livida (12mm) is seen quite frequently between May and August.
-The markings, with a white lower face and white on the antennae plus red on the abdomen, make it one of the bonnier sawflies.
+The markings involve a white lower face and white on the antennae plus red on the abdomen.
 Larvae feed on such plants as hazel, willow and honeysuckle.

 Willow Wood Wasp Xiphydria prolongata (14mm) is also from the Hymenoptera superfamily.
 This is part of a family led by the massive Greater Horntail (Urocerus gigas), which can measure over 40mm.
 All Wood Wasps use their sizeable ovipositors to lay eggs in wood and the larvae feed within the tree.
 The illustrated species is known to use Poplars, Willows and Elms.

 Images © Jeremy Early.
 All rights reserved.